gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+### Application Plugin uses Distribution Plugin

+The application plugin now uses the distribution plugin for doing the packaging.
+It configures the 'main' distribution, which means a packaged application is treated as any other distribution.
+Also, as distributions are built by 'assemble' and added as publications, applications behave the same as they have a distribution associated with them.

+This feature was contributed by [Sébastien Cogneau](https://github.com/scogneau).

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.